 Rhabdomyolysis Caused By Exercise

 In the past, rhabdomyolysis was, for the most part, relegated to very physical efforts like military training or other very demanding situations (police academy, fireman training, etc.).
 In recent years however rhabdo has – unfortunately – also been documented in those who exercise in the gym.
-By some older CDC estimates, there are about 25,000 cases of rhabdomyolysis each year in America.
-Almost 50% of these cases were due to exercise causing it.
+That said, nobody can say for sure how likely rhabdo is to occur.

 Tip.
 Break the word down: rhabdo-myo-lysis.
 The letters “myo” means muscle and “lysis” means death.
 Translation: muscle cell death.